 view.
 This is probably the best-known lighthouse of the interior

 U.S., although it has little if any navigational value.
 It was built

-originally to commemorate the 100th anniversary of the author Samuel
+originally to commemorate the 100th anniversary of the birth of the author and humorist Samuel

 was lit by remote control by President Franklin Roosevelt; the replacement